Greenplan support policy

 - What do I need to do SANS 10400-XA rational assessment/design?

 In order to be capable of performing and signing-off SANS 10400-XA assessments, you will require:

 - A copy of the SANS 10400-XA standard (latest edition).

 - Attendance of an approved SANS 10400-XA training course.

-- Preferably attend a course in using the software package you choose to use.
+- Preferably attendance of a course in using the software package you choose to use.